-The following bar chart and table provide an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the average annual total returns compared to that of a broad-based securities market index.
-The Fund acquired all of the assets and liabilities of the Adaptive Tactical Rotation Fund, a series of Starboard Investment Trust (the "Trust"), (the "Predecessor Fund") in a tax-free reorganization on November 5, 2021.
-In connection with this acquisition, shares of the Predecessor Fund's Institutional Class shares, Class A shares, and Class C shares were exchanged for Shares.
+The following bar chart and table provide an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the average annual total returns for the Fund compared to that of a broad-based securities market index.
+The Fund acquired all of the assets and liabilities of the Adaptive Growth Opportunities Fund, a series of Starboard Investment Trust (the "Trust"), (the "Predecessor Fund") in a tax-free reorganization on May 7, 2021.
+In connection with this acquisition, shares of the Predecessor Fund's Institutional Class shares, Class A shares, and Class C shares were exchanged for shares of the Fund.
 The Predecessor Fund had an investment objective and strategies that were, in all material respects, the same as those of the Fund, and was managed in a manner that, in all material respects, complied with the investment guidelines and restrictions of the Fund.
-The performance information set forth below reflects the historical performance of the Predecessor Fund's Institutional Class shares.
+The performance information set forth below reflects the historical performance of the Predecessor Fund shares.
 Prior to July 31, 2015, the Fund had a different investment advisor.
-The Fund changed its investment strategy effective October 1, 2022.
 The Fund changed its investment strategy effective June 9, 2023.
-The Fund changed its investment strategy effective October 1, 2024.
 The performance information set forth below does not reflect the Fund's current strategy or ETF structure.
 The Fund's past performance is not necessarily an indication of how the Fund will perform in the future.
-Updated performance information is available online at https://etfpages.com/RHRX.
+Updated performance information is available online at https://etfpages.com/AGOX.